- Integrations

 If your organization uses the Sites feature, the site of an inspection, as well as the levels the site is nested under, can also be exported.
 As an exception, you don't need to have a corresponding filter array action to extract site or level names.

-The expression to get each site or level's name remains the same even if your organization's site labels are customized.
+The expression for each site or level's name remains the same even if your organization's site labels are customized.